eklam/War-Of-Conquest/README.md

 - [1] Bert Arryn
   - *If you win this combat and control The Eyrie, you may discard 2 PTs to force your opponent to discard all of his available PTs.*
 - [0] King Ronnel Arryn
-  - *Before the combat you may retreat any number of units from the embatled area.*
+  - *Before the combat, you may retreat any number of units from the embattled area.*

 ### Hoares of the Isles and the Rivers
 - [4] Erich Hoare